 People who engage in friendly fraud tend to offer honest reasons for doing so, such as:

-- They forgot they had made a purchase from the website or app.
+- They forgot they had purchased from the website or app

-- An immediate family member placed the purchase using their credit card.
-So, the cardholder disputed the transaction because they didn’t know about the purchase.
+- An immediate family member placed the purchase using their credit card, and the cardholder disputed the transaction because they didn’t know about the purchase

 People who commit chargeback fraud will usually avoid contact with the company where they made the purchase.
-People who engage in friendly fraud tend to communicate openly with the business, explaining why they disputed the transaction.
+In contrast, those who engage in friendly fraud tend to communicate openly with the business, explaining why they disputed the transaction.

 You Need to Keep Your Chargeback Rate Low